Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 #### Acceptance Criteria

-- User can view a list of questions.
+- User can view a list of questions

 - User can submit a new question